Akardian/lambda-architecture-for-distributed-mobile-sensor/src/README.md

 ### spark folder

-- **sparkFind3**: Spark streaming project to read live "Ros" and find3 data from Kafka and process it.
+- **sparkFind3Streaming**: Spark streaming project to read live "ros" and find3 data from Kafka and process it.
-- **sparkExperimental**: Experimental version of "sparkfind3" for testing.
+- **sparkFind3Batch**: The batch version for the "ros" and find3 data
 - **sparkWordcount**: Spark word count example.